-Microsoft, Sony, and the ESA have announced major new educational game initiatives as part of President Obama's call for progress in science and math education -- including a LittleBigPlanet contest.
+Several game industry publishers and organizations, including Microsoft, Sony, and the Entertainment Software Association, have announced educational initiatives as part of President Barack Obama's call for progress in science and math education.